HiKonv: Maximizing the Throughput of Quantized Convolution With Novel Bit-wise Management and Computation: Introduction

 \section{Introduction}

-\IEEEPARstart{Q}{uantization} is a technique commonly used in the deployment of Deep Neural Network (DNN) models to reduce both memory consumption and execution time~\cite{gholami2021survey, ul2q, vecq, skynet, DNNBuilder, cong2019dac}.
-It is typically done by approximating high-precision floating point numbers to low-bitwidth integers or fixed-point numbers.
+Quantization is typically done by approximating high-precision floating point values to low-bitwidth integers or fixed-point representations.
+It is commonly used in the deployment of Deep Neural Network (DNN) models to reduce the cost (i.e., memory consumption) and improve performance (i.e., execution time)~\cite{gholami2021survey, ul2q, vecq, skynet, DNNBuilder, cong2019dac}.
 This is particularly important for modern DNN models, as many of them employ convolutional layers, which contain intensive multiplication and accumulation (MAC) operations~\cite{chen2019clouddnn, DNNBuilder, cong2019dac,tdla, csrnet}.
-Therefore, many novel quantization methods have been proposed in the literature to reduce the precision of weights, activations, and even gradients for DNNs while retaining high model accuracy~\cite{ul2q, vecq, cong2019dac, zhou2016dorefa, tdla}.
+Therefore, many novel quantization methods have been proposed in the literature to reduce the precision of weights, activations, and even gradients to low-bitwidth integers or fixed-point types for DNNs while retaining high model accuracy~\cite{ul2q, vecq, cong2019dac, zhou2016dorefa, tdla}.